Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 On the other hand, since the introduction of the latest, fully computer-based GED test version, the number of schools that recognize and accept GED College-Ready scores has steadily increased.

-Please be aware that when we say here GED (General Education Development), we refer to any of the three available high school equivalency (HSE) tests in the U.S.
+Please be aware that when we say here GED (General Education Development), we refer to any of the two available high school equivalency (HSE) tests in the U.S.

 Your GED diploma makes you eligible for federal financial aid in the same way as a common high school credential does.